niharmehta/juicepass_proxy_install_scripts/README.md

 Use your editor (ie. nano or vi)  to edit the configuration options for JB SSID/Password, JB MacAddres, and other options.
 Then save.

-4)	Connect to your Pi over ssh (ssh user@ipaddress) using the user/password set during imaging.

 5)	Back on the ssh command line, set the script you installed  to be executable
 chmod +x install_jpp_pi.sh

 6)	run the script with optional arguments then reboot:
 sudo ./install_jpp_pi.sh  [--mode=nat or --mode=routing]